tessconnell14/tessconnell14/README.md

 ### 👋 Hi, I’m Tess!

-💻  After 11 years teaching, I am excited to be career switching into Tech
+💻  After 11 years experience in Education, I am excited to be career switching into Tech

 👩‍💻 I have recently completed the ⭐️ Code First Girls ⭐️ Degree in Product Management and Data for Business +Masters